 - “I like this company’s use of abstract icons as opposed to hyperliteral ones.
 I think it embodies our brand’s creative, expressive identity, but I want the representations to still be clear to our users, so that’s one aspect I would change about this example.”

-When you give your designer examples to work from, you provide them a better idea of exactly what you’re looking for.
+These are just a few examples of how to give website design using visual examples.
+When you give your designer suggestions and clear examples to work from, you provide them a better idea of exactly what you’re looking for.
 This can streamline and optimize the design process, leading to a website that aligns with your needs.

-When it comes to how to give good design feedback, context is critical.
-Every aspect of your website design needs to be crafted with the specific goals, challenges, and trends of your business in mind.
+How to give feedback on a website design that is both insightful and explanatory?
+One of the key aspects you should consider here, is the critical role of context.
+When it comes to how to give good design feedback, make sure to understand that every aspect of your website design needs to be crafted with the specific goals, challenges, and trends of your business in mind.

 And when it comes to your business and its unique needs and challenges, you’re the expert.
 That’s why it’s important that you play an active role in the creation of your website.